Quentinbtw/Vezplugin/README.md

     /spawn: to go to the worldspawn;

-    /randomtp : the player is teleported randomly,
+    /randomtp : the player is teleported randomly (not in Y you are automatically teleported on a block),

     /top: the player is teleported to the highest block relative to his position,